ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 requests for very short Connection IDs as conflicts, in anticipation of future conflicts.

+## Stateless Resets for Forwarded Mode QUIC Packets

+While the lifecycle of forwarding rules are bound to the lifecycle of the client<->proxy HTTP stream, a peer may not be aware that the stream has terminated.
+If the above mappings are lost or removed without the peer's knowledge, they may send forwarded mode packets even though the Client or Proxy no longer has state for that connection.
+To allow the Client or Proxy to reset the client<->target connection in the absence the mappings above, a stateless reset token corresponding to the Virtual Connection ID may be provided.

 # Connection ID Capsule Types

 Proxy awareness of QUIC Connection IDs relies on using capsules ({{HTTP-DGRAM}})